trimstray/nginx-admins-handbook/doc/RULES.md

 ###### Rationale

-  > It prevents the browser from doing MIME-type sniffing (prevents "mime" based attacks).
+  > It prevents the browser from doing MIME-type sniffing.

   > Setting this header will prevent the browser from interpreting files as something else than declared by the content type in the HTTP headers.